Chapter 9, Page 5

 Recorded in the Secretary's Office and the Register's Office.
 W. L. Martin, Regr., 1793.

-"There is only one other explanation for his Nicholas Baggett’s disappearance from the records in North and South Carolina that I can reasonably and plausibly assign.
+"There is only one other explanation for this Nicholas Baggett’s disappearance from the records in North and South Carolina that I can reasonably and plausibly assign.
 That is, he is the same Nicholas Baggett who appears on the 1799 tax list in Jefferson County, GA, unless this Nicholas Baggett of Nash County died young.
 By the way, this 1799 reference is the earliest record that I have seen of any Baggett or Baggett family being in the State of Georgia."

 You need to remember that the law of primogeniture is still in effect in the 1780s in America.
 With this in effect, it was good evidence that Nicholas had inherited his father's estate.
 Nicholas (who apparently was the eldest son and inherited his father's estate) let Grandberry have the one hundred acres for five shillings.